ShokoAnime/Shokofin/README.md

       - [X] Manual merge/split tasks

-  - [X] Support optionally setting other provider IDs Shoko knows about (e.g.
+  - [X] Support optionally setting other provider IDs Shoko knows about on some item types when an ID is available for the items in Shoko.

-    AniDB, TvDB, TMDB, etc.) on some item types when an ID is available for the items in Shoko.
+    _Only AniDB and TMDB IDs are available for now._

   - [X] Multiple ways to organize your library.

-    - [X] Choose between three ways to group your Shows/Seasons; no grouping, following TvDB (to-be replaced with TMDB soon™-ish), and using Shoko's groups feature.
+    - [X] Choose between two ways to group your Shows/Seasons; using AniDB Anime structure (the default mode), or using Shoko Groups.

-      _For the best compatibility it is **strongly** advised **not** to use "season" folders with anime as it limits which grouping you can use, you can still create "seasons" in the UI using Shoko's groups or using the TvDB/TMDB compatibility mode._
+      _For the best compatibility if you're not using the VFS it is **strongly** advised **not** to use "season" folders with anime as it limits which grouping you can use, you can still create "seasons" in the UI using Shoko's groups._

-    - [X] Optionally create Box-Sets for your Movies…
+    - [X] Optionally create Collections for…

-      - [X] using the Shoko series.
+      - [X] Movies using the Shoko series.

-      - [X] using the Shoko groups.
+      - [X] Movies and Shows using the Shoko groups.

     - [X] Supports separating your on-disc library into a two Show and Movie libraries.

-      _Provided you apply the workaround to do it_.¹
+      _Provided you apply the workaround to support it_.

   - [X] Automatically populates all missing episodes not in your collection, so you can see at a glance what you are missing out on.